Rocky Mountain Photography

 Rocky Mountain Photography is Fred and Joan Hanselmann

 Rocky Mountain Phototograpy is myself and my wife, Fred and Joan Hanselmann.
 We have been seriously photographing the Rockies and the Southwest since 1990.
 We currently live and work in our home in the Southern Sangre de Cristo Mountains near Albuquerque, NM.
-I am the guy on the left with the large format camera, taking pictures in Colorado.
-Joan is on the right, photographing with her medium format camera at McDonald Lake in Glacier National Park.
+I am the guy below with the large format camera, taking pictures in Colorado.
+Joan is on further down, photographing with her medium format camera at McDonald Lake in Glacier National Park.

 I had similar experiences.
 When I was between ten and fourteen or so, my parents would often take my brother and I on a series of wonderful summer vacation trips to the great National Parks of the West.